powshayneAI/ai-case-study/README.md

 Another competitor of Character.AI that the internet world believes is similar is ChatGPT.

 ChatGPT is labeled as a chatbot, though through personal experience I can't determine why it could be a competitor with character.
 Character has a library full of different chatbots, each one programmed with their own personality, whilst ChatGPT is just one singular interactive bot.

 Personally, I've seen ChatGPT be used as a  source of inspiration or assistance when it comes to getting writing prompts, or full essays written fixed with external resources, internal citations, and even a works cited page.
 From the few interactions I've held with ChatGPT, I never found myself having an in-depth or in-character interaction with the AI like I have with Character.
 Instead, I've only ever seen ChatGPT take charge in writing a story for itself when requested it do so.

+Some users of ChatGPT have discovered that you are able to do one-on-one types of roleplaying with said chatbot, however, as previously stated, it can only play as one character.
+There's no groupchat feature, there's no character library or anything.
+However, in order to be able to 'roleplay' with ChatGPT, you have to ask it to do so, and 2/3 users said that asking had not worked; the key phrase in order to access roleplay with ChatGPT is ['Let's Roleplay.'](https://www.reddit.com/r/OpenAI/comments/zsuhzx/chatgpt_is_great_at_roleplaying/)

 ##### Chai: Chat AI Platform
 In terms of mobile competitors, there are so many mobile apps to choose from that are similar in build to Character.AI.